campa-consortium/lattice-standard/source/constructing-lattices.md

 ```

-If the longitudinal placement of a line `item` is not specified, as is the case with the above
+By default,
-examples, a line `item` is placed such that the entrance end of the item is flush with the exit end
+a line `item` is placed such that the entrance end of the `item` is flush with the exit end
 of the preceding `item` as explained in the [Branch Coordinates Construction](#s:ref.construct) section.
 To adjust the longitudinal placement of an `item`,
 the `placement` component of an `item` can be used.
 When there is a `placement` component, figure {numref}`f:superposition` shows how the line `item`